ElahiAli/Blockchain-Projects/README.md

 writing scripts and deploy to local and testnet(Goerli).<br/>
 learn how to add custom <strong>network(Goerli)</strong>, and how to work with quicknode.<br/>
 working with pytest and writing some test for our contracts.<br/>
+### Lesson Six: brownie_Fund_Me:<br/>
+deploying FundMe.sol in brownie and interact with its contracts.<br/>
+using different networks in brownie like a custom network ganache-local.<br/>
+working with mocks and mock AggregatorV2V3Interface.<br/>